rails/rails/guides/source/active_storage_overview.md

 config.active_storage.service = :local_test
 ```

-Add Support Additional Cloud Service
+Add Support for Additional Cloud Services
 ------------------------------------

-If you need to support a cloud service other these, you will need to implement
+If you need to support a cloud service other than these, you will need to
-the Service.
+implement the Service.
 Each service extends
 [`ActiveStorage::Service`](https://github.com/rails/rails/blob/master/activestorage/lib/active_storage/service.rb)
 by implementing the methods necessary to upload and download files to the cloud.